mush42/oy-cms/README.md

 * Model **Mixins**, alot of them, to easily build your custom content types
 * Editable settings that users can edit in runtime (e.g, through the admin dashboard) which the developer can use in code or templates.
 * An optional module system which augment **Flask Blueprints** with additional behavior
+* Makes use of some of the best flask extensions out there (Flask-Admin, Flask-SQLAlchemy, Flask-Security...)

 ## Additional Features